STATISTICS on DISEASES:

 "Core Body-Mind Integration Concepts in Context Chart" (Oct 2011)

 at the Organization Chart page.
 This chart compacts the key points into a relatively small visual space, and provides a summary of them and their implications relative to body-mind preventative maintenance, pain management, other aspects, as well as links to their respective essays or sections.
-Addressing all these aspects and their relationships is what make this site unique.
+Addressing the relationships among these aspects is what make this site unique.

 "The science behind the body-mind relationships"